Learn more about Tennessee accident facts, personal injury laws and liability minimums.

 Home to picturesque natural scenery, rich history, and music, the Volunteers state also has its fair share of car accidents and personal injury lawsuits/litigations.

-Like virtually every other state in the United States, Tennessee litigations can sometimes get protracted and leave accident victims sad, confused and financially drained.
+Like virtually every other state in the United States, Tennessee litigations can sometimes get protracted and leave accident victims sad, confused, and financially drained.

-If you or someone close to you gets injured or involved in a car accident in Tennessee, the victim has legal rights to sue and get compensated for whatever cost they must have incurred, from medical bills to lost wages, pain, and suffering.
+If you or someone close to you gets injured or involved in a car accident in Tennessee, the victim has the legal rights to sue and get compensated for whatever cost they must have incurred, from medical bills to lost wages, pain, and suffering.

 Let’s take a further look into Tennessee’s interstate highways (and the deadliest) include:

-- Interstate 40: travels through Memphis, Nashville and Knoxville
+- Interstate 40: travels through Memphis, Nashville, and Knoxville

 - Interstate 24: 125 miles of highway traveling all throughout Monteagle Mountain